come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 get there you will need to bootstrap with a strong and diverse team of core maintainers.
 They will take care of the bulk of the work, the fun and the boring parts, proposing and reviewing the code of your shared project.
-Together, you all need to have a strong knowledge of all of the points on this checklist.
+Together, you all need to have a strong knowledge of all points on this checklist.
 Look not only for technical knowledge, but also a knack for cat herding and a healthy work style, because, well, things will get complicated.